Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Best cross training for swiming - cross-country skiing

-You will also notice that the upper part of your foot might be sore from holding the tip of the ski up, the same happens in breaststroke when you swim for a longer period of time while working on your breaststroke ankle angle.
+You will also notice that the upper part of your foot might be sore from holding the tip of the ski up.
+This is the same muscle group that gets worked when you focus on your breaststroke ankle angle.

 When there is snow, there is also cross-country skiing fun